gragland/react-component-data/README.md

 # 🍯 React Component Data

-Data fetching for universal React applications.
+Data fetching for server-rendered React applications.
 Components declare the data they'd like to receive as props.
 Plays nicely with React Router.

 ## Usage